Haiden Deegan

 Haiden Deegan (born January 10, 2006) is an American professional motorcycle racer, competing in the AMA Supercross and Motocross championships.
-He is a two-time 250cc SMX Champion, a two-time AMA Motocross 250cc Champion, & the 2025 AMA Supercross 250cc West Champion.
+He is a two-time 250cc SMX Champion, a two-time AMA Motocross 250cc Champion, and a two-time AMA Supercross 250cc West Champion.

-Early life

-Haiden Deegan was born in Temecula, California.
-Raised in a motorsports-oriented family, he began riding motorcycles at an early age.
-His father, Brian Deegan, was a founder of the Metal Mulisha freestyle motocross team and an influential figure in the motocross world, which helped Haiden receive early exposure to the sport.

 Career

 Amateur career

 Deegan competed in several national-level amateur motocross events in the United States.
-He won seven titles at the AMA Amateur National Motocross Championship at Loretta Lynn’s Ranch in various youth classes.
+He won seven titles at the AMA Amateur National Motocross Championship at Loretta Lynn's Ranch in various youth classes.
 He was also part of various youth rider development programs and manufacturer-supported teams during his amateur career.

 Deegan spent most of his amateur career on KTM.
 During his tenure with KTM, Deegan landed a backflip at 10 years old on a 65cc.

 In 2021, Deegan signed with the Monster Energy Star Yamaha Racing team.